Expert Reviewed by: Amanda Guarniere, NP, Founder of the Resume RX

 This is the first section of the resume and does not require a title.
 Your name should be front and center.
 Don’t make the recruiter search for it.
 Make sure it’s the largest font on the page.
 While there are varying opinions on the exact placement of the name, we recommend a simple classic version in the following format:

-Email address: It is in your best interest to ensure that you have a professional email address that does not reveal your age.
+It is in your best interest to ensure that you have a professional email address that does not reveal your age.
 Age discrimination is real, and listing your birth year or using an antiquated email service like AOL can definitely trigger it.
-Your email address should include a variation of your name and some numbers if necessary.
-You can even make a totally separate email account and use it only for your job search.

-LinkedIn profile: If you have a LinkedIn profile definitely include it.
+If you have a LinkedIn profile definitely include it.
 If you don’t have a LinkedIn profile, you could be missing out on opportunities.
 Now is the time to create one!
-In your settings, you can easily create a shortened LinkedIn URL that doesn’t have a bunch of random numbers and letters.

 Additionally, online behavior can benefit you.
 Do you have a nursing-related website or blog?
 Are you an Instagram celebrity?
 Maybe you created a successful YouTube channel when you were a newbie nurse.
 Include all this on your resume if it relates to nursing.
 This is all part of your unique brand!

-- Educational degrees include doctoral degrees (PhD, DrPH, DNS, EdD, DNP), master’s degrees (MSN, MS, MA), bachelor’s degrees (BS, BSN, BA), and associate degrees (AD, ADN).
+Educational degrees include doctoral degrees (Ph.D., DrPH, DNS, EdD, DNP), master’s degrees (MSN, MS, MA), bachelor’s degrees (BS, BSN, BA), and associate degrees (AD, ADN).

-- Licensure credentials include RN, LPN, CNA, and APRN.
+Licensure credentials include RN, LPN, CNA, and APRN.

-- National certification, which is occasionally voluntary for nurses and obligatory for advanced practice nurses, is awarded through accredited certifying bodies such as the American Nurses Credentialing Center (ANCC), includes RNBC (Registered Nurse-Board Certified) and FNP-BC (Family Nurse Practitioner-Board Certified).
+National certification, which is occasionally voluntary for nurses and obligatory for advanced practice nurses, is awarded through accredited certifying bodies such as the American Nurses Credentialing Center (ANCC), includes RNBC (Registered Nurse-Board Certified) and FNP-BC (Family Nurse Practitioner-Board Certified).

-- Outstanding achievements in nursing such as FAAN (Fellow of the American Academy of Nursing).
+Outstanding achievements in nursing, such as FAAN (Fellow of the American Academy of Nursing).

-- Other certifications that recognize additional skills such as the EMT-Basic/EMT, awarded by the National Registry of Emergency Medical Technicians.
+Other certifications that recognize additional skills, such as the EMT-Basic/EMT, awarded by the National Registry of Emergency Medical Technicians.

-Don’t make an employer (or ATS) search your entire resume for reasons to invite you to interview.
+Don’t make an employer (or ATS) search your entire resume for reasons to invite you to an interview.
 Tell them right off the top exactly why you are the best candidate for the role.

-Every position is unique and this is your first opportunity to optimize the resume for ATS and to also catch the employer’s eye.
+Every position is unique, and this is your first opportunity to optimize the resume for ATS and to also catch the employer’s eye.
 Spend a little time to target it and let your qualifications and accomplishments shine.

 While there is some debate about how to introduce your resume, we suggest using a professional summary as opposed to a career objective.
 The professional summary can be formatted in either a short paragraph or a bulleted list asserting qualifications and providing a concise career snapshot.